The Farm

 Herbs, medicinal and dye plants

-Bees: We host several bee hives which ‘rent’ space and are managed by a local beekeeper as a part of his honey and queen-rearing business
+Bees: We host several bee hives which ‘rent’ space and are managed by a local beekeeper as a part of his honey and queen-rearing business (see below for our invitation to collaborate)

 An Invitation to create opportunities